Abstracted-Labs/saturn-sdk/docs/pages/voting.md

 };
 ```

-You'll be able to see if the result was successfull by finding the successful event.
+You'll be able to verify if the voting action was successful by finding the corresponding successful event in the console logs.